 Health conditions top the list of concerns for many pregnant women.
 With so many changes happening to your body, it’s difficult to know what’s normal and what’s not.
-And while some medical issues that occur during pregnancy are mild, others, like preeclampsia, are more serious and need intermediate intervention from your health care provider.
+And while some medical issues that occur during pregnancy are mild, others, like preeclampsia (also known as toxemia), are more serious and need intermediate intervention from your health care provider.

 When a woman experiences elevated blood pressure during pregnancy, she is said to have preeclampsia.
 A serious blood disorder that is usually diagnosed after week 20, preeclampsia can affect all of the organs in a woman’s body.
 According to Dr. Daniel Roshan, an OB-GYN, the blood pressure is considered elevated when it goes above 140/90.
 In addition to an elevated blood pressure reading, women can also experience proteinuria, or an abnormal amount of protein in the urine.